mkrishna4u/smart-testauto-framework/README.md

 7. Custom Webdriver (Remote Web driver)
 8. Not Applicable: This is set for native applications.

-# How to start with this framework
+# How to start with this framework tool
-To start with this framework is as easy as could be.
+To start with this framework / STAS tool is as easy as could be.

 Please refer the link below to understand STAS tool functionality and how to use it: